OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-pure-css-loading-spinner/README.md

 # 🐞 Creating a Pure CSS Loading Spinner

-This document details the creation of a visually appealing loading spinner using only CSS.
+This document details how to create a visually appealing loading spinner using only CSS.
 No JavaScript is required!
-This utilizes CSS animations and transforms to achieve the effect.
+This technique leverages CSS animations and keyframes to achieve a smooth, rotating effect.
+We'll be using standard CSS3, no frameworks like Tailwind are needed for this particular effect.

-## Description of the Styling
+**Description of the Styling:**

-This spinner consists of five equally spaced circles arranged in a circular pattern.
-These circles pulsate individually, creating a dynamic loading animation.
-The styling uses keyframes to define the animation and transforms to position the circles correctly.
-We'll leverage CSS variables for easy customization of colors and sizes.
+The spinner is composed of eight equally spaced divs, each representing a segment of the circle.
+We use the `::before` and `::after` pseudo-elements to create the visual effect of a rotating circle, leveraging transforms and animations for the smooth loading animation.
+The styling focuses on creating a clean, minimalist design with subtle color variations.

-## Full Code
+**Full Code:**

 ```html
 <!DOCTYPE html>